bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_access_lexical_declaration_before_init.md

 ### Invalid cases

-In this case, the variable “foo” is redeclared in the block statement using `let`.
+In this case, the variable "foo” is redeclared in the block statement using `let`.

     function test() {
       let foo = 33;